OngoingAIOngoingAI Docs

 Gateway attributes

-After authentication completes, the gateway adds tenant identity attributes to the active span:
+After authentication completes, the span enrichment middleware adds tenant identity attributes to the active server span:

 AttributeDescription